-- Game takes place in a well-defined setting. - Game takes place in a well-defined setting that features varied environments or areas (Minecraft is a good example)
+- The story takes place in a well-defined setting. - The story takes place in multiple, well-defined settings that give meaning to, and enhance the plot

 The setting of a game is very important (especially when the theme could be interpreted as a setting) and should be something your team spends some time on.
 The players should be able to easily determine where they're currently playing, whether underground, in space, on a boat, or wherever your game takes place.
-Varied environments would be something like biomes in Minecraft.
-The idea is that your game has more than one setting for players to explore which helps keep your players engaged through the whole experience of your game.
-Your varied environments could be independent levels, separate areas in one level, or the same area in a level but different textures and/or models.
-Guacamelee day/night levels are a good example of using the same level but still having a varied environment.
+For the first rank, simply make sure the whatever the setting is for your game, it is clear to the player through the entire story arc.